Madeleine Clays is a public school teacher with twelve years' experience teaching English language learners K-12.

 I could provide many, many more examples of disruptions that have occurred while my English language learners were taking the ACCESS and which administration determined were inconsequential.

 When other state assessments take place, many schools practically go into lockdown mode.
 Students are silenced in the halls between classes until testing is over.
-In fact, some schools even recruit parents or other volunteers to hold “Silence Please” signs throughout the school hallways during testing days.
+In fact, some schools even recruit parents or other volunteers to hold “Silence Please” signs throughout the school hallways on test days.

 4. Students Take the WIDA ACCESS Midyear